 According to WAC 246−840−700, patient abandonment occurs when a nurse has a) accepted a patient assignment, and b) left that patient without transferring care to an appropriate caregiver.

 In the case of a strike, the hospital is given 10 days’ notice that care for all patients will need to be transferred to another caregiver on the date and time of the strike.
 The hospital then has the obligation to ensure that appropriate caregivers are present to accept the handoff.
 Once handoff is complete, the nurses’ obligations under “patient abandonment” rules have been fulfilled.
 Striking is in no way, shape or form patient abandonment.

 3. In some cases, striking may be an ethical imperative.

 Sometimes, allowing a hospital to continue along its current path is more harmful than any negative consequences resulting from a strike.
-This is particularly true in the case of unsafe staffing and turnover.
 In such instances, and when all other alternatives have been exhausted, we are called to act collectively on behalf of our patients.
 Indeed, this is enshrined in our ANA Code of Ethics, Provision 6 of which reads: “The nurse, through individual and collective action, establishes, maintains, and improves the moral environment of the work setting and the conditions of employment, conducive to quality health care.”

-A strike is particularly critical when the employer engages in bad faith bargaining, tries to intimidate nurses who raise complaints about safe staffing, and commits other unfair labor practices.
-Nurses must be free from illegal coercion and intimidation so they can effectively advocate for their patients' needs.
+A strike is particularly critical when the employer engages in bad faith bargaining and commits other unfair labor practices.
+Nurses must be free from illegal coercion and intimidation so they can effectively advocate for their patients’ needs.
 Such unlawful management tactics cannot stand unanswered, and for many may be a key consideration in deciding how to vote.
 When it comes time, vote for yourselves with the best interests of your patients in mind.
-Not for today, not for tomorrow—but what’s best over the long haul.
+Not for today, not for tomorrow — but what’s best over the long haul.